 Since 1961, the Saint-Georges, Quebec-based company has specialized in designing integrated solutions and fabricating customized products for the North American construction industry.
-It’s divided into three groups of products and services: buildings, structural steel and bridges.
-The Corporation operates 25 plants across North America and employs over 4,700 people in Canada, the United States, Romania and India.
+The organization is divided into three groups of products and services; buildings, structural steel and bridges.
+The corporation operates 25 plants across North America, employing more than 4,700 people in Canada, the United States, Romania and India.

 That’s a lot of workers in many different locations and time zones.
 Using IBM Notes, Canam Group Inc. relied upon email attachments to share files across the company.
 However, these files were getting muddled.
 Too many versions existed, with too many people touching them and creating new versions.

 The result?
 Workers were wasting time managing files.
 They needed the ability to create living documents that teams could open simultaneously to collaborate in real-time, no matter where they were located — or at what time of the day.

 Google Workspace Streamlines Workflows and Reduces Costs

 With such a scattered workforce, the company’s leaders knew they needed to streamline workflows and processes.
 They felt it was critical for all teams to work from a single source for document creation and process reviews.
 They also wanted to minimize costs.

 Enter Onix and Google Workspace.
 Canam Group Inc. was interested in what Google Workspace could offer in terms of workplace collaboration, but the deal wasn’t yet signed, sealed and delivered.

 Google Cloud reps brought Onix into the equation when they realized the company needed a large enterprise deployment of the leading, cloud-based workplace productivity tools suite.
 Onix is the partner that makes this happen for dozens of customers in Canada.